One Week in New Zealand: How Much Does It Cost?

-This quick guide will give you a fair idea of how much you can expect to spend if visiting New Zealand for only 1 week!
-I’ll tackle from costs of food to transport, accommodation, itineraries and activities.
+This quick and practical guide will give you a fair idea of how much you can expect to spend if visiting New Zealand for only 1 week!
+I’ll tackle from costs of food to transport, accommodation, itineraries, and activities.

-For a full, widely comprehensive costs guide including flights, visas and tips for saving money, head to the full guide to the costs of travelling in New Zealand.
+For a full, wildly comprehensive costs guide including flights, visas, and tips for saving money, head to the full guide to the costs of traveling in New Zealand.

 This article IS for you if…